-8.Behold, the eyes of the Lord Jehovah are on the sinful kingdom, and I will destroy it from the face of the earth; however, I will not completely destroy the house of Jacob, says Jehovah.
+8.Behold, the eyes of the Lord God are on the sinful kingdom, and I will destroy it from the face of the earth; however, I will not completely destroy the house of Jacob, says the Lord.

-9.For behold, I am giving commandment, and I will sift the house of Israel among all the nations as grain is sifted in a sieve, yet not a kernel will fall to the ground.
+9.For, behold, I am giving commandment, and I will sift the house of Israel among all the nations as if sifted in a sieve; yet, not a kernel will fall to the ground.

-10.The sinners of my people, those who say, “Evil will not come near or overtake us” will all die by the sword.
+10.The sinners of my people, those who say, ‘Evil will not come near or overtake us,’ will all die by the sword.

-11.In that day, I will raise up the tabernacle of David that is fallen, and I will wall up its breaches, and I will raise up its ruins, and I will build it as in days of old,
+11.In that day, I will raise up the tabernacle of David that is fallen, and I will close up its breaches, and I will raise up its ruins and rebuild it as in days of old,

 ¶13.
-Behold, days are coming, says Jehovah, when the plough-man will overtake the reaper, and the treader of grapes, the sower of the seed, and the mountains will drip sweet wine, and all the hills will flow with it.
+“Behold, days are coming, says Jehovah, when the plough-man will overtake the reaper, and the treader of grapes, the sower of the seed, and the mountains will drip sweet wine, and all the hills will flow with it.

 14.And I will return the captivity of my people Israel, and they will rebuild and inhabit cities that were laid waste, and they will plant vineyards and drink their wine, and plant gardens and eat their fruit.

-15.And I will plant them in their land, and they will never be uprooted again from their land that I gave them,” says Jehovah your God.
+15.And I will plant them in their land, and they will never be uprooted again from their land that I gave them, says Jehovah your God.”